 Overnight passenger ferries connect Cuyo with Puerto Princesa, Iloilo, Coron and Manila.

 D’Asean Journey operating between Manila and Cuyo stops in Coron for a day.
 Those wishing for a longer stopover in Coron may consider taking either the 2GO Superferry or Atienza Shipping Line between Coron and Manila instead, and the D’Asean Journey between Coron and Cuyo.
-Coron is also connected by ferry to El Nido and Taytay, and by air to Manila and Boracay.

-Cuyo Ferry & Flight Schedule
+Cuyo Flight & Ferry Schedule